-- Collective Investment Schemes are generally medium to long-term investments.
+- Collective Investment Schemes are generally medium-to long-term investments.
+The OysterCatcher RCIS Smart Alpha Retail Hedge Fund should be considered an investment with a time horizon of longer than a year.

-- The value of participatory interests (units) may go down as well as up.
+The value of participatory interests (units) may go down as well as up.